ensi-platform/core-components/README.md

 To rebuild an individual component use
 `yarn build-component [COMPONENT_NAME]`, for ex. yarn build-component select

-P.s. build.bat on windows is up-to-date but not debugged, there may be problems.
+P.s. build.bat for Windows is up-to-date but not debugged, there may be problems.

 ---
 ## Start working on the task